Looking to snag a Chevy TrailBlazer?

 Best & Worst Years for Chevrolet TrailBlazer 1st Generation (2002-2009)

-The TrailBlazer hit the ground running in the early 2000s, quickly becoming a crowd favorite in the SUV world.
-People loved its mix of muscle, versatility, and comfort.
+The TrailBlazer hit the ground running in the early 2000s, swiftly becoming a crowd favorite in the SUV world.
+People loved its blend of muscle, versatility, and comfort.

 But not all years were created equal.
 Here’s the lowdown: